Monday, November 28, 2011

 Songs about feelings (R.E.M., Audioslave, The Avett Brothers)

-So, I made it through turkey day.
-A few pounds heavier from all the carbs (and mounds of whipped cream on top of the pumpkin pie), but happy to have the time to spend with my family.
-My picks for this week are about moments of vulnerability.
+I made it through turkey day.
+I’m a few pounds heavier from all the carbs (and mounds of whipped cream on top of the pumpkin pie), but I was happy to have the time to spend with my family.
+My music picks for this week are about moments of vulnerability.
 In each of these, I am amazed with the level of honesty and exposure and how it leads to something so beautiful.

 Audioslave – Like a Stone

 I really thought this song was about love.
 Wikipedia corrected me.
 It is about a man, all alone, waiting to die.
 It disturbs me how much I want to dance to this song.
 It's also unsettling that I listened to this on repeat for a day and a half.
-But then again, it is philosophical and makes you think.
+It is philosophical and makes me think.
 Sometimes, I need to think.
 And sometimes for a day and a half on repeat in my car, I just want to get lost in Chris Cornell’s sweet, sweet voice.

 R.E.M. – World Leader Pretend

-It would be safe to say that I’ve listened to this song hundreds of times.
+I have listened to this song hundreds of times.
 I have a habit of getting sucked into an R.E.M. vortex where I found it impossible to listen to anything else.
 However, the other day, I really heard this song for the first time.
-What a stubborn, lonely song.
-I always heard it as a song about self-empowerment, but now I hear a story about hiding, protecting, and asking for someone to make it cool to come out of the hiding.
+It is a stubborn, lonely song.
+I always heard it as a song about self-empowerment, but now I hear a story about someone who is hiding and protecting himself.
+At the end, he does ask for someone to make it cool to come out of the hiding.
 Maybe it’s a little of both.
-Maybe it is just a reflection of the day I was having when I listening to it.
+Maybe it is just a reflection of the day I was having when I listened to it.

 The Avett Brothers – I Would Be Sad